nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-10-01-gprs-and-wvdial-over-bluetooth.md

 Password = anything
 </pre>

-You might need to replace the username with your phone no and the password can be anything, for prepaid connections they aren&#8217;t checked as far as I know.
-Now just dial this connection and you&#8217;ll be ready to roll!
+You might need to replace the username with your phone no and the password can be anything, for prepaid connections they aren't checked as far as I know.
+Now just dial this connection and you'll be ready to roll!

 <pre class="brush: plain; title: ; notranslate" title="">sudo wvdial nokia
 --&gt; WvDial: Internet dialer version 1.61